1. Completed application for admission and nonrefundable $40 application fee

 After completing your online application, a personal admission adviser will be assigned to you to help you complete your file.
 All admission requirements can be sent digitally or electronically to your adviser.

-Graduate applicants may receive a preliminary offer of admission based upon unofficial transcripts/mark sheets from all postsecondary institutions attended.
-If an offer of admission is made, official transcripts/mark sheets from each college/university attended should be received prior to Aug.
-1 for fall enrollment.
-Prior to enrollment at SCAD, proof of completion of the bachelor’s degree (or its equivalent) must be received by SCAD.* All transcripts/mark sheets must be in English or accompanied by a certified English translation.
+Freshman applicants may receive a preliminary offer of admission based upon unofficial high school transcripts/mark sheets.
+If an offer of admission is made, an official transcript/mark sheet from the last high school/secondary school attended showing all years of the student’s grades and proof of completion of the high school/secondary school or equivalent program should be received prior to Aug.
+1 for fall enrollment.* All transcripts/mark sheets must be in English or accompanied by a certified English translation.
 The office of admission must receive all official transcripts prior to the first day of class.
 Failure to comply with this requirement may prohibit the student from attending classes for that quarter.

 SCAD reserves the right to verify all documents submitted in an application for admission.
 Offers of admission are contingent upon receipt of official documentation and SCAD reserves the right to revoke any offer of admission should discrepancies be found.
 Any falsification of admission documents, portfolio or audition materials constitutes grounds for termination of application procedures or dismissal from SCAD.